TinyHealth/fullstack-challenge/README.md

-# Fullstack Technical Challenge
+# Fullstack Technical Challenge - Backend Implementation

 ## Overview

 This is a simple task management application designed as a technical interview challenge.
-The goal is to assess fullstack development skills by having candidates implement either the frontend or backend portion of the application while the other half is already provided.
+The frontend is already implemented and all end-to-end tests are provided.
+Your task is to implement the backend API to make all tests pass.

 ## Challenge Structure